arthurperton/statamic-wordpress-users/README.md

 ## License
 WordPress Users is **commercial software** but has an open-source codebase.
 If you want to use it in production, you'll need to [buy a license from the Statamic Marketplace](https://statamic.com/addons/arthurperton/wordpress-users).

 >WordPress Users is **NOT** free software.

+Please feel free to try out the import process in your local development environment though before buying a license.

 ## Credits
 Developed by [Arthur Perton](https://www.webenapp.nl)